JiwoonKim/JUNEKIM.dev/content/mobile50/mobile50_0.md

 ### Objects
 everything else than the primitive types
-- mutable
+- include __objects, arrays, and functions__
-- stored by reference
+- mutable and stored by reference
 - _three ways_ to __create objects__:
 ```js
 const d = new Object();